Five Ways to Stop Menopausal Weight Gain Without Dieting (Really!)

 Why We Gain Weight in Menopause

-I also recognized that declining hormones were causing a host of unwelcome visitors, hot flashes, and night sweats, that were increasing my stress levels and creating poor sleep.
+I also recognized that declining hormones were causing a host of unwelcome visitors, hot flashes, and night sweats, which were increasing my stress levels and creating poor sleep.
 Poor sleep was a contributing factor to weight gain.
-This is one of the top complaints for women that I work with.
+One of the top complaints by women in midlife is a lack of sleep!

 Changing Hormones and Weight Gain

 When you understand your changing body due to declining hormones, it feels natural to embrace a holistic way of tackling getting healthy to prevent weight gain.
-During peri-menopause, the 7 to 10 years leading up to menopause (when you have no period for 12 months), hormone levels decline.
+During perimenopause, the 7 to 10 years leading up to menopause (when you have no period for 12 months), hormone levels decline.
 The hormonal changes contribute to weight gain and where your fat is distributed.
 Namely, an increase in belly fat accumulation.
-For some women, this can be as early as in their 30’s.
+For some women, this can be as early as their 30s.

 Is Hormone Replacement Therapy (HRT) an Option?